roman-milk/roman-milk.github.io/robs-revenge.md

  She got up and left and she wasn't in the room when I got there.
 I took a shower and went to bed.
 I slept soundly and didn't wake up when Connie came in, but she was in bed next to me when I woke up.
 She didn't wake up when I got up or while I was dressing.
 I left her ticket on the bedside stand and went down to have breakfast.

  After breakfast I headed for the beach and the dive shop that the girl behind the reception desk told me about.
 It was close to two o'clock when I got back to the room and surprise, surprise, Connie was in the room.
-Report_Story #2